Taxation of international executives

 What income will be taxed during short-term assignments?

 Generally income borne by a permanent and/or a Belgian establishment of the foreign employer or income borne by the Belgian economic employer of the individual will be taxed.
-Furthermore an individual who spends more than 183 days in Belgium during any 12-month period for his/her professional activities will be taxable in Belgium, unless treaty relief can be claimed.
+Furthermore an individual who spends more than 183 days in Belgium during any 12-month period for their professional activities will be taxable in Belgium, unless treaty relief can be claimed.

 Are there any additional considerations that should be considered before initiating a short-term assignment in Belgium?